What we know about the deadly shooting at a Nashville elementary school

 How the shooting unfolded

 Surveillance footage shows Hale driving to the school in a Honda Fit.
 Dressed in camouflage-style pants, a white T-shirt, a red cap and a black vest, Hale shoots out the glass of a side door and crawls through the opening to access the building.
-The shooter was armed with two AR-style guns — a rifle and a handgun — as well as a pistol, investigators said.
+The shooter was armed with two AR-style guns — a rifle and a pistol — as well as a handgun, investigators said.

 Local police arrived at the school within minutes of the first 911 call.

-Engelbert and at least two other officers begin searching the first floor of the school, as an alarm blares.
-They check check several rooms, including what appear to be classrooms.
-Some doors are locked and the rooms are dark.
+Engelbert and at least two other officers begin searching the school's first floor as an alarm blares.
+They check several rooms, including what appear to be classrooms.
+Some doors are locked, and the rooms are dark.

 Muffled gunshots can be heard in the background, and Engelbert and the other officers rush upstairs to the second floor.